eleme/Amigo/README.md

 ![amigo.png](http://amigotheband.com/wp-content/uploads/2015/02/logo_amigo-yellow.png)

-Amigo is a hotfix library which can fix almost everything for your Android app.
+Amigo is a hotfix library which can fix everything for your Android app

 ## How to use
 ### Download